 Sometimes the scammers are cynical enough to send the “winner” fake tickets, which they discover to be worthless only when they show up at the airport to board their flight.

-Another version of travel prize scams was reported by the Australian Competition and Consumer Commission (ACCC).
-When “winners” attempt to claim the free holiday the scammers tells them that they first need to buy “travel vouchers” using, of course, credit cards.
+Another version of travel prize scams comes from Australia.
+The Australian Competition and Consumer Commission (ACCC) warns “winners” that scammers may tell them that they first need to provide their credit card details in order to obtain their “travel vouchers.”
 The result is the same.
 In Australia, travel scams intentionally target indigenous communities, which tend to reside in isolated regions and, therefore, would be especially anxious to jump at the possibility to travel abroad and see the world.

 Travel scams carry another danger, apart from losing your money: identity theft.
-Your identity has now been compromised.
-The scammers will have all the information they need to impersonate you until you realize what has happened and cancel your credit card, have your passport invalidated and change your ID, a process that can take valuable time to complete.
-In the meanwhile, there is virtually no limit to the damage the scammers may be doing to compromise you and your credit history that may take years to expunge from the record.
+The scammers now have all the information they need to impersonate you until you realize what happened.
+Only then can you cancel your credit card, invalidate your passport and change your ID, a process that will take valuable time to complete.
+In the meanwhile, there is virtually no limit to the damage the scammers can do to compromise you and your credit history.
+And it may take years to expunge that from the record.